-- 1.0 Purpose The purpose of this procedure is to attempt to repair physical damage to video evidence in order to allow it to be played. - 2.0 Scope - This procedure describes the steps to be taken by personnel of the State Crime Laboratory in performing a repair of physical damage to video evidence.
+- 1.0 Purpose The purpose of this procedure is to attempt to repair physical damage to audio evidence in order to allow it to be played. - 2.0 Scope This procedure describes the steps to be taken by personnel of the State Crime Laboratory to repair physical damage to audio evidence.